-The story of Jephthah comes straight from the bible.
+The story of Jephthah comes straight from the Bible.
 It is the tragic story of an Israelite judge who led the Israelites in the war with the Ammonites.
-Overtaken by the fog war, he vowed to sacrifice the first thing that greets him upon his home-coming.
+Overtaken by the fog war, he vowed to sacrifice the first thing that greets him upon his homecoming.
 He expected it to be his dog.
 To his horror, however, it was his only daughter who rushed out to greet him.
 A man of his words, the judge upheld his vow and sacrificed his only child.

-For Annabelle and Guy, Matan Ben-Cnaan used a friend, stepdaughter and their dog as models.
+For Annabelle and Guy, Matan Ben-Cnaan used a friend, step-daughter and their dog as models.
 In the painting, the Matan Ben-Cnaan’s friend sits in a chair with his stepdaughter on his left and the dog on the right.
 Their body language cast a shadow of tension mixed with expectation.
 That tensed atmosphere is enhanced by the blistering sunlight of Israel’s Jezreel and the shadow cast by the fig trees behind them.
 There are ominous signs and a realization that something tragic is about to happen.

-In selecting Annabelle and Guy as the winner of BP Portrait Award 2015, the judges notes that they ” were struck by the engaging filmic narrative of this neo-Realist painting and the unnerving atmosphere that surrounds it.
+In selecting Annabelle and Guy as the winner of BP Portrait Award 2015, the judges note that they ” were struck by the engaging filmic narrative of this neo-Realist painting and the unnerving atmosphere that surrounds it.
 The painting’s setting and the treatment of intense light and deep shadow was much admired.’

 The second prize of BP Portrait Award 2015 went to British based artists Michael Gaskell who is based in Leicester.
-The 51 year old artist won with Eliza, a portrait depicting his niece Eliza, who agreed to sit for him in early 2014 at the age of 14.
+The 51-year-old artist won with Eliza, a portrait depicting his niece Eliza, who agreed to sit for him in early 2014 at the age of 14.
 Her prize was £10,000.
 Speaking on the selection of Eliza as the second place owner, the judges ‘agreed that this is a highly accomplished portrait, revealing the influence of Vermeer and Dutch seventeenth-century paintings while also a having a seemingly modern, timeless quality.’

 Spanish artist Borja Buces Renard won the third prize of £8,000 with My Mother and My Brother on a Sunday Evening.
 It is the portrait of his mother Paloma and his brother Jaime in the living room of his parents’ house.
-The 36 year old artist captured the family before a tragic event.
+The 36-year-old artist captured the family before a tragic event.
 His father who had been ill for some time passed away a few weeks after the painting was finished.